gazbert/java-design-patterns/README.md

 * "Head First Design Patterns" - Freeman et al
 * "Java Design Pattern Essentials" - Tony Brevis

-I'll be adding new patterns to the project on an ad-hoc basis.

-Each pattern is contained in its own package - the package-info will provide more details and the Test class will demonstrate how to use it.
+Each pattern is contained in its own package.
+The Javadoc will provide more details and the Test class will demonstrate how to use it.

 Any comments/bugs/better ways of doing things, send 'em my way.

-### Behavioural Patterns
+## Behavioural Patterns

 1. State
 1. Chain of Responsibility